exgade/linux-gaming/README.md

 you can use git to pull down a new version of this script:

-cd linux-gaming && git pull
+cd linux-gaming && git pull && cd ..

 ---